 Step 4:

-With the help of an inch tape, measure the distance of axle extension tube tips of the right and left wheel to the plumb line, and note it down.
+With the help of an inch of tape, measure the distance of axle extension tube tips of the right and left wheel to the plumb line, and note it down.

 Compare these distances, and if the difference in the measurements exceeds ⅛-inch, it means that your trailer tires are misaligned.